drchase55/NNU_nih_python_jrc/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 1. Open your repository folder.
 2. Edit or add a new protocol document (e.g., data_collection_protocol_v2.docx).
 3. Open GitHub Desktop, and you’ll see the updated file.
-4. Write a commit message (e.g., "Updated protocol to include new sensor calibration process").
+4. Write a commit message (e.g., "Updated protocol to include new sensor calibration process") as above for data
 5. Click Commit to main, then Push to Origin.

 Now, every protocol update is documented and timestamped, ensuring full transparency.